 Traditional TV buying stems from the gross rating points associated with inventory.
 These points are the percentage of the audience that tunes into a particular program based on the number of TVs available in the market.
-The second portion that leads traditional TV buying is the share, or how many TVs are turned on during that scheduled program.
-In traditional TV advertising the broadcast space is commonly measured in reach and frequency how many people do you want to reach and how many times do you want to reach them.
+The second portion that leads to traditional TV buying is the share, or how many TVs are turned on during that scheduled program.
+In traditional TV advertising the broadcast space is commonly measured in reach and frequency, how many people do you want to reach and how many times do you want to reach them.
 In general, advertisers want to reach at least 40-50% of viewers and hit them at least 3-4 times.
 However, the actual data from these measurements is not available to advertisers until the end of a campaign.
 These delayed data measurements and the lack of targeting available through traditional TV advertising has been the start of the demise among buyers and sellers.

 When a CBS sales rep visited Choozle last week, it was asked if they were feeling the disruption between the lack of cable subscribers and the introduction of technologies like cable TV he shared, Absolutely yes.
 It is not a matter of if these technologies start affecting networks and broadcasters advertising sales but when they start changing it.